yunruse/Noether/noether/catalogue/README.md

 # Noether: Unit catalogue
 With the exception of the base SI units and dimensions, all units and dimensions are defined in this catalogue.

+This is *very much a work in progress!*

 Logical subsections of files use `# %` comments.

 Wherever a unit or constant is measured and explicitly defined by a standard, its source is provided (and whether it is *fixed* by definition):